 You can decide whether you want to include a picture, labels or even sorting instructions for the name tag.
 If you have small children and you want to teach them how to sort and recycle waste, we recommend using pictures.
 They are easy for kids to understand.
 You can place the name tags inside or outside the bag.

 We used adhesive tape that doesn’t leave any marks on the jute bag.
 The glue holds quite well the first time, but if you plan to move around the name tags, we recommend using some extra glue.
 You can even use screws for a really durable attachment.
 But those will leave holes to the jute bag.

 5. Supermarket paper bag inside our jute bag!

-It’s not a coincidence that Everyday Design’s HELSINKI –jute bag is slightly bigger than the standard sized supermarket paper bag.
-It was designed so that one can put the supermarket paper bag inside the jute bag.
+It’s not a coincidence that Everyday Design’s HELSINKI jute bag is slightly bigger than the standard sized supermarket paper bag.
+It was designed so that you can put the supermarket paper bag inside the jute bag.
 Then you can just grab the paper bag and recycle it together with the recyclable waste.